Heep Yunn School: Extracurricular activities

-The school offers over 20 school sports teams, four choirs, three orchestras, debating teams in both Chinese, Mandarin and English, an active drama group and team and over 60 other co-curricular programmes relating to languages, humanity studies, visual art, science, dance, community services and leadership training.
+The school has over 20 school sports teams, four choirs, three orchestras, debating teams in both Chinese, Mandarin and English, an active drama group and team and over 60 other co-curricular programmes relating to languages, humanity studies, visual art, science, dance, community services and leadership training.
 The school holds a student-led fun fair every year on the third Sunday of January, where students build stalls from scratch and design games for the public to raise funds.

 School song

 The school song shares a similar melody with that of Queen's College Hong Kong, and takes its melody from 'Forty Years On' (originally written for Harrow School).
-The school song is sang in Chinese and does not have English lyrics.
+It is in Chinese and does not have English lyrics.